Visva Bharati asks Amartya Sen to hand over parts of leased land in Bengal's Santiniketan | Politics

 - India

-The Visva Bharati on Tuesday urged Nobel laureate Amartya Sen to hand over parts of a plot of land in West Bengal's Santiniketan, claiming that he has been occupying the portion in an unauthorised manner.

-A letter signed by the deputy registrar of the central university said the residence of the noted economist has been built on an area, which covers extra 13 decimals of land.
+Claiming that Nobel laureate Amartya Sen has been occupying parts of a plot of land in an ''unauthorised'' manner in West Bengal's Santiniketan, the Visva Bharati has urged the economist to hand over that portion to the central university.
+A letter signed by the deputy registrar of the university on Tuesday said the residence of the noted economist has been built on an area, which covers extra 13 decimals of land.

 The university also said it was ready to undertake a joint survey of its representatives and the surveyor or advocate deputed by Sen to verify the claims if he wanted.